This set of Aircraft Maintenance Multiple Choice Questions & Answers (MCQs) focuses on “Aviation Communication Systems – Radar-1”.

 3. Which of the following systems is similar to RADAR?

 Explanation: LIDAR is a system similar to radar.
-It is a system which predominantly uses infrared light from lasers rather than radio waves.
+It is a system that predominantly uses infrared light from lasers rather than radio waves.
 It makes use of the other parts of the electromagnetic spectrum.

 4. When did the term RADAR come into existence?